Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 ## 4.1 Overview

-The Project window is used to create and manipulate various Opencontour projects using various elements, such as panels, bars, windows, etc. After finalizing the **Project Settings**, the new project will be created.
+The Project window is used to create and manipulate Opencontour projects using various elements, such as panels, bars, windows, etc. After finalizing the **Project Settings**, the new project will be created.
 The project's name and version number are displayed in the upper right-hand corner of the **Project Window**.

 ![Image](/image/proejct_window_dashboard.jpg)